 In commercial construction, the most common back-up wall element for (typically 150 mm thick) Litecrete wall systems is an insulated, metal stud back-up wall assembly.
-Alternatively, for apartment buildings, 220 mm thick Litecrete can be used as the total external wall assembly, offering an in-built insulation which complies with the Building Code requirements.
 A backup airseal, such as a neoprene gasket, can be installed on the vertical and horizontal internal joints (see detail C1 High-rise Construction Joint).
 Plasterboard can be direct fixed to the internal face, if required, or the surface can be skim-coated and painted.
 This can save costs and construction time.